Skip to content

 Contributing Microcontrollers

-1. Add the microcontroller name to the SpecificCuttleform interface in src/lib/worker/config.ts.
+1. Add the microcontroller name to the MICROCONTROLLER_NAME enum in in src/proto/cosmosStructs.ts.
+This determines the ID used to save the microcontroller to the URL.
 There’s no standard for naming yet.

-2. Add configuration for the microcontroller in src/lib/geometry/microcontrollers.ts.
-You’ll need to give the microcontroller a nicely formatted name, size (width x height x thickness), bounding box height (set this to about how tall the components stick up from the bottom of the microcontroller), offset (set x and y to zero, and z is set to the distance between the center of the connector & the bottom of the microcontroller), and how far in the cutouts go so that pins are accessible.
+3. Add configuration for the microcontroller in src/lib/geometry/microcontrollers.ts.
+You’ll need to give the microcontroller a nicely formatted name, size (width x height x thickness), bounding box height (set this to about how tall the components stick up from the bottom of the microcontroller), offset (set x and y to zero, and z is 5mm minus the distance between the center of the connector & the bottom of the microcontroller), and how far in the cutouts go so that pins are accessible.

 Using an STL file for a microcontroller?